-An integrated, comprehensive tool to measure support needs for adults and children.

-An improved work process to support case management services because the system:

-o Identifies the level of support needed by a client;

-- o Indicates whether a service level assessment is needed; and - o Identifies a level of service to support the clients assessed need.

-Detailed information is gathered regarding client needs in many life domains.
-This allows CRMs to make more effective service referrals.

-Health and welfare needs identified in the assessment automatically populate the PCSP as needs that must be addressed.

-Clearer information for executive management and legislators on the overall needs of people with developmental disabilities.

-A nationally normed assessment (Supports Intensity Scale) for adults developed by the American Association on Intellectual and Developmental Disabilities.

-(a) Who develops the plan, who participates in the process, and the timing of the plan.

-The Person-Centered Service Plan (PCSP) is developed by the DDA CRM/Social Service Specialist.
-Participants or contributors to this plan consist of:

-o The individual,

-o Their legal representative (if applicable),

-o Providers, and

-o Anyone else the individual would like to have participate or contribute (family, friends, etc)

-The PCSP is completed at least once every 12 months.
-Planning for the PCSP begins 60 days in advance of the due date.

-(b) The types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status.

-THE DDA Assessed in the internal to the DDA CDN/Registree in the internal state in the internal
+- An integrated, comprehensive tool to measure support needs for adults and children. - An improved work process to support case management services because the system: - o Identifies the level of support needed by a client; - o Indicates whether a service level assessment is needed; and - o Identifies a level of service to support the client's assessed need. - Detailed information is gathered regarding client needs in many life domains.
+This allows CRMs to make more effective service referrals. - Health and welfare needs identified in the assessment automatically populate the PCSP as needs that must be addressed. - Clearer information for executive management and legislators on the overall needs of people with developmental disabilities - A nationally normed assessment (Supports Intensity Scale) for adults developed by the American Association on Intellectual and Developmental Disabilities. - (a) Who develops the plan, who participates in the process, and the timing of the plan. - The Person-Centered Service Plan (PCSP) is developed by the DDA CRM/Social Service Specialist. - Participants or contributors to this plan consist of: - o The individual, - o Their legal representative (if applicable), - o Providers, and - o Anyone else the individual would like to have participate or contribute (family, friends, etc.) - The PCSP is completed at least once every 12 months.
+Planning for the PCSP begins 60 days in advance of the due date - (b) The types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status.

-The DDA Assessment is administered by the DDA CRM/Social Service Specialist and provides the internal

-assessment and contains the following modules which

-assess for participant needs, preferences, goals and health status:
+The DDA Assessment is administered by the DDA CRM/Social Service Specialist and provides the internal assessment and contains the following modules which assess for participant needs, preferences, goals and health status:

 1. The Support Assessment module contains:

-a.
-The Supports Intensity Scale Assessment (which includes the
+- a.
+The Supports Intensity Scale Assessment (which includes the ICF/IID Level of Care for individuals age 16 and above);

-ICF/IID Level of Care for individuals age 16 and above); b.
-ICF/IID Level of Care Assessment for individual age 15 and
+- b.
+ICF/IID Level of Care Assessment for individual age 15 and under;

-under;

-c.
+- c.
 Protective Supervision Scale;

-d.
+- d.
 Caregiver Status Scale;

-e.
+- e.
 Current Services Scale;

-f.
+- f.
 SIS Behavior Scale; and

-g.
+- g.
 SIS Medical Scale.

-2. The Service Level Assessment module contains:
+- 2. The Service Level Assessment module contains:

-a.
+- a.
 Personal Care assessment tool;

-b.
-Employment Support Assessment tool;
+- b.
+Employment Support Assessment tool; The Employment Support Calculator that determines the number of hours of employment support was added to the Person-Centered Service Plan module in 2018 and is explained in WAC 388-828-9325.

-c.
+- c.
 Sleep Assessment tool;

-d.
+- d.
 Mental Health Assessment tool;

-e.
-Equipment tool; f.
+- e.
+Equipment tool;

+- f.
 Medication Management tool;

-g.
+- g.
 Medication tool;

-h.
+- h.
 Seizure & allergies tool.

-3. The Person-Centered Service Plan module contains:
+- 3. The Person-Centered Service Plan module contains:

-a.
+- a.
 Service Summary tool;

-b.
+- b.
 Support Needs tool;

-c.
+- c.
 Finalize Plan tool;

-d.
+- d.
 Environmental Plan tool;

-e.
-Equipment tool; f.
+- e.
+Equipment tool;

+- f.
 DDA Referral tool;

-g.
+- g.
 Plan review tool;

-h.
+- h.
 Supported Living Rate Calculator;

-i.
+- i.
 Foster Care Rate Assessment Calculator; and

-j.
+- j.
 Individual and Family Support Calculator.

-J J

-4. The Employment Support Calculator is currently a separate application which receives data from the DDA

-Assessment to determine the number of hours of

-employment support.
-The application is scheduled to be added to the Person-Centered Service Plan module during

-the waiver

-renewal period.

 DDA also uses external assessments as a part of the PCSP process.
-Examples of external assessments include; nursing

-evaluations, PT/OT reports,

-psychological evaluations etc.
+Examples of external assessments include; nursing evaluations, PT/OT reports, psychological evaluations etc.

-(a) How the participant is informed of the services that are evolvable under the mainer

-(c) now the participant is informed of the services that are available under the waiver.
+(c) How the participant is informed of the services that are available under the waiver.

 Participants are informed of services available under the Waiver by:

-1. The DDA HCBS Waiver Brochure and Waiver "Facts" which is enclosed with the letter confirming the PCSP

-meeting.
-The letter, Fact sheet and brochure are

-identifies waiver

-psychological evaluations etc. (c) How the participant is informed of the services that are available under the waiver.
-Participants are informed of services available under the Waiver by: 1.
-The DDA HCBS Waiver Brochure and Waiver "Facts" which is enclosed with the letter confirming the PCSP